Battle of South Shanxi (1940): Background

+In comparison to the estimated 735,500 Chinese troops, the Japanese Army had deployed 354,160 troops to North China by mid-September 1939.

 In 1939, the Japanese Army launched the East Shanxi Operation targeting the base of the Chinese First Military Front.
-However, while they believed that they had inflicted heavy damage on the enemy, the First Military Front had been steadily strengthening their defenses in the southeast Shanxi region which the Japanese Army believed to be the last Chinese stronghold in North China.
+However, while they believed that they had inflicted heavy damage on the enemy, the First Military Front had been steadily strengthening their defenses in the southeast Shanxi region which the Japanese Army believed to be the last Nationalist Chinese stronghold in North China.
+Among the Chinese units deployed in Shanxi, the Japanese Army believed that the fighting spirit of Chongqing's Central Army in southeastern Shanxi was superior to Zhu De's Communist Eighth Route Army in northern Shanxi and Yan Xishan's Shanxi Army in southwestern Shanxi.
 To maintain security in North China and expand their occupied territories, the Japanese First Army planned an offensive to destroy the Chinese Army in South Shanxi.
 On March 5, 1940, the 36th, 37th, and 41st Divisions were issued orders to prepare for the "Spring Operation in South Shanxi".

 The Chinese Army believed that the deployment of the Japanese divisions meant they were preparing for an operation to open up transportation routes between Shanxi and Henan via the areas of Changzhi, Yangcheng, and Bo'ai to invade south Henan.
 Recognizing the importance of southeast Shanxi over the security of the entire province, the Military Affairs Commission of the Kuomintang approved the transfer of the elite 71st Army from Shaanxi.
 The 4th, 5th, 14th, and 36th Army Groups remained stationed in the areas of Yicheng, Jiang County, and the Zhongtiao Mountains and prepared for the Japanese offensive.